-- · Revenue generated by sales of the CyberKnife system, our shared ownership program and service plans; - \cdot Costs associated with our sales and marketing initiatives and manufacturing activities; - · Facilities, equipment and IT systems required to support current and future operations: - · Rate of progress and cost of our research and development activities; - · Costs of obtaining and maintaining FDA and other regulatory clearances of the CyberKnife system; - · Effect of competing technological and market developments; and - · Number and timing of acquisitions and other strategic transactions.
+· Revenue generated by sales of the CyberKnife system, our shared ownership program and service plans;

+- · Costs associated with our sales and marketing initiatives and manufacturing activities; - · Facilities, equipment and IT systems required to support current and future operations: - · Rate of progress and cost of our research and development activities; - · Costs of obtaining and maintaining FDA and other regulatory clearances of the CyberKnife system; - · Effect of competing technological and market developments; - $\cdot$ Number and timing of acquisitions and other strategic transactions; - · Costs and resources required for successful integration of TomoTherapy; and - · Upon the closing of the acquisition, we will be able to utilize the cash held by TomoTherapy.

 We believe that our current cash and cash equivalents will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for the next twelve months.
 If these sources of cash and cash equivalents are insufficient to satisfy our liquidity requirements, we may seek to sell additional equity or debt securities or obtain additional credit facilities.
 The sale of additional equity or convertible debt securities could result in dilution to our stockholders.
 If additional funds are raised through the issuance of debt securities, these securities could have rights senior to those associated with our common stock and could contain covenants that would restrict our operations.
 Additional financing may not be available at all, or in amounts or on terms acceptable to us.
-If we are unable to obtain this additional financing, we may be required to reduce the scope of our p lanned product development and marketing efforts.
+If we are unable to obtain this additional financing, we may be required to reduce the scope of our planned product development and marketing efforts.